 [Regulation 12 amended in Gazette 28 Aug 2012 p.
 4135.]

-13. Temporary structures
+13. Temporary structures, restrictions on placing etc.

 (1) In this regulation —

 temporary structure means a temporary structure, the erection or placement of which would, but for regulation 4(f), constitute development of a kind described in paragraph (a) of the definition of that term in section 3(1).